drshahizan/Python-big-data/Project/Sepuluh/readme.md

 <h1>Airline Delay and Cancellation Data 2017 - 2018 (PySpark vs Polars vs Pandas)</h1>

+In this project, we will carry out an analysis on the data of airline delay and cancellation using 3 different Python libraries, which are PySpark, Polars and Pandas.
+We aim to investigate and do comparison regarding the time completion of the three selected libraries on the similiar tasks.
+A short intoduction of each selected library will be shown as below.

 ![PySpark](https://static.javatpoint.com/tutorial/pyspark/images/pyspark.png)
 <br>
 PySpark is the Python API for Apache Spark, an open-source distributed data processing system designed for large-scale data processing.
 Some of the <b>key features</b> of PySpark are listed as below: